RoryHiggins/JE/README.md

 In editing mode: left/right/a/d to cycle between selections.
 Mouse to move cursor, and z to change brush selection to match what cursor is hovering over.
 In map select mode: left/right to toggle between maps.
 In playing mode: play normally.
 Middle click to return to editing mode.
+The map editor automatically saves any changes made.
+Note that if you've changed to a built-in level, you will end up permanently editing it.
+To restore built-in maps, redownload/re-extract the game and replace the affected .world files in apps/ld48/data/ with the ones from the fresh copy of the game.

 Credit:
 Aseprite used for making the "art".